Skip to content Accessibility statement

 Assessment

-Our assessment methods vary by department and module; they may include:
+Our assessment methods vary by department and module.
+Assessments may be formative or summative:

-If you will be leaving York before scheduled examinations, you may be provided with alternative assessments may be provided.
+If you will be leaving York before scheduled examinations, you may request an alternative assessment, however, this is not guaranteed.

 Supervision and support

-When you start at York, you will be assigned a supervisor who is responsible for your academic progress and personal welfare.
-Your supervisors will help you design a module programme that aligns with your academic interests and abilities.
+When you start at York, you will be assigned a personal academic supervisor who is responsible for your academic progress and personal welfare.
+Your supervisor will help you design a module programme that aligns with your academic interests and abilities.

 We have support systems in place to assist international students in adapting to studying in a new country.
 These include academic guidance, personal support, and resources to help you settle into life at York.